Skip To Main Content

 4) Other services and resources may be available.
 Contact your local McKinney-Vento Liaison.

-Any questions about these rights can be directed to the local McKinney-Vento Liaison, Sarah Campbell, (317) 881-9326, or the State Coordinator at (317) 232-9189.
+Any questions about these rights can be directed to the local McKinney-Vento Liaison, Sarah Campbell, at (317) 881-9326, or to the IDOE Homeless Education State Coordinator, Charie Jones, at (317) 232-9189.

 Information about McKinney-Vento can be found on the DOE McKinney-Vento Website.